Culture of Quebec: Fashion

 During the 17th century, the nobles and the bourgeois followed the fashions of France.
 They were always one year late to the fashion of Paris because it took one year for the King's ship to arrive.
 The habitants, including the lords and serfs of the seigneuries, adapted their clothes to the customs of Native Americans: women wore shorter skirts and shawls, and men wore mitasses (a type of leggings originating with First Nations), moccasins and woolen toques.
 Many poorer women often arranged their hair on Sunday in a more sophisticated fashion, despite administrators of the colony stating that this style was reserved for the bourgeois and nobles.
 Some women wore clothes deemed indecent, with breasts almost visible.

 The Coureur des bois and Voyageurs wore similar clothing.
 During the colder months, they would wear a large coat made of deer, moose, or caribou skin with a large belt around the middle, called a Ceinture fléchée, made of leather or colorful wool.
 Voyageurs had the option of wearing clothes supplied by their employer, so a Voyageur who worked for the Hudson's Bay Company might have chosen to wear a capote coat with the traditional HBC stripes on them.
 Though, those who decided to make their own capot could style it to their whims.
 On their heads, they either wore a fur hat or a toque (a close-fitting knitted cap).
 Red toques appear frequently in artwork, but other colours like grey and blue were worn too.

 Today, Québécois clothes follow the styles of mass-produced fashion.
-Québécois haute fashion is pioneered today with stylists, such as Marie Saint-Pierre, Marie-Claude Guay, Philippe Dubuc, Leo Chevalier, etc. Works are sold in boutiques and shops like La Maison Simons, Ogilvy's, Holt Renfrew, Les Ailes de la Mode, etc. The internationally renowned designers who do business in Quebec are mainly concentrated in Les Cours Mont-Royal.
+Québécois haute fashion is pioneered today with stylists, such as Marie Saint-Pierre, Marie-Claude Guay, Philippe Dubuc, Leo Chevalier, etc. Works are sold in boutiques and shops like La Maison Simons, Ogilvy's, Holt Renfrew, Les Ailes de la Mode, etc. Designers who do business in Quebec are mainly concentrated in Les Cours Mont-Royal.
 La Grande Braderie exhibits the works of Québécois fashion designers.
 The gala de la Griffe d'or rewards the best of those creators.